Treaty of Doak's Stand

 The convention began on October 10 with a talk by Jackson (whom the Choctaw nicknamed Sharp Knife), to more than 500 Choctaw.
 After Jackson presented his proposal to exchange Choctaw land for territory in present-day Arkansas, Pushmataha accused the general of deceiving them about the quality of land west of the Mississippi.
 Pushmataha said, "I know the country well ...
 The grass is everywhere very short ...
-There are but few beavers, and the honey and fruit are rare things."
+There are but few beavers and the honey and fruit are rare things."
 Jackson finally resorted to threats to pressure the Choctaw to sign a treaty.
 He shouted, "Many of your nation are already beyond the Mississippi, and others are every year removing ....
 If you refuse ... the nation will be destroyed."
 On October 18, 1820, the chiefs signed the treaty.

+Not only did the Choctaw nation object to the treaty, but also, the white settlers already living in Arkansas were concerned.
+The white Arkansan settlers believed that their life, liberty, and happiness had been threatened by the US Government because the Choctaw would also settle on the same land.
+The white settlers also thought the Choctaw received a windfall from the treaty.
+“Indignant Arkansans felt as though their future had been annihilated by their government in favor of the Choctaws, who now controlled land on both sides of the Mississippi River.”
+The Mississippi Gazette, in 1821, referred to the treaty as a “death blow” to Arkansas Territory.
+From the moment the Treaty was ratified, both white settlers in Arkansas and the Choctaw argued for changes and amendments.
+The Treaty of Doak's Stand would later influence the 1830 Treaty of Dancing Rabbit, which forced the ceding of additional Choctaw lands as part of the Indian Removal Act signed by then-President Andrew Jackson.

 Article IV prepared the Choctaw to become citizens of the United States when he or she became acculturated.
 This article would later influence Article XIV in the 1830 Treaty of Dancing Rabbit Creek.